Adventist Youth Aim, Motto, Pledge & Song Lyrics with meanings

 The Advent message to all the world in my generation.

 The love of Christ compels me.

-Loving the Lord Jesus, To take an active part in the work of the Adventist Youth Society, doing what I can to help others and to finish the work of the Gospel in all the world.
+Loving the Lord Jesus, I promise to take an active part in the work of the Adventist Youth Society, doing what I can to help others and to finish the work of the Gospel in all the world.